alshedivat/al-folio/_projects/hemlock_overview.md

 category: overview
 ---

-Hemlocks (_Tsuga_) are a temperate genus of trees that are critically important in their ecosystems.
-In eastern North America, two species of hemlocks are keystone species, providing numerous services such as carbon cycling, habitat for organisms (plants, animals, and fungi alike), and timber for industry.
-Unfortunately, both the Eastern Hemlock (_T. canadensis_) and the Carolina Hemlock (_T. caroliniana_) are imperiled by an invasive pest.
+Hemlocks (_Tsuga_) are a geuns of temperate forest trees critically important in their ecosystems.
+In eastern North American forests, the Eastern Hemlock (_T. canadensis_) is a keystone species, providing numerous services like carbon cycling, water quality stabilization, and habitat for organisms (plant, animal, and fungi alike).
+Unfortunately, both the Eastern Hemlock and the Carolina Hemlock (_T. caroliniana_) are imperiled by an invasive pest.

-In the early 20<sup>th</sup> century the [hemlock woolly adelgid](https://en.wikipedia.org/wiki/Hemlock_woolly_adelgid) (HWA) was introduced into Richmond, Virginia.
-HWA is a sap-feeding insect that will kill hemlock trees in as little as four years.
-Millions of acres of hemlock have been lost in recent decades, leading the IUCN to [list](https://www.iucnredlist.org/species/42431/2979676) the Eastern Hemlock as near threatened.
+In the early 20<sup>th</sup> century the [hemlock woolly adelgid](https://en.wikipedia.org/wiki/Hemlock_woolly_adelgid) (HWA) was introduced into Richmond, Virginia, an event which would have devastating consequences for eastern forests.
+The HWA is a sap-feeding insect that can kill hemlocks in as few as four years.
+Millions of acres of hemlock have been lost in recent decades, leading the IUCN to list the Eastern Hemlock as [near threatened](https://www.iucnredlist.org/species/42431/2979676).

-Despite the sustained threat of population collapse from the adelgid and climate change, there is hope for the recovery of the species.
+Despite the sustained threats of population collapse from the adelgid and climate change, there is hope for the recovery of the species.
 Working with scientists from the University of Michigan, USDA Forest Service, Natural Resources Canada, the Holden Arobretum, and others, we are developing a conservation program for the Eastern Hemlock.
 Using princpiles of genomics, plant breeding, and ecology, we are creating the genomic and germ plasm resources to create solutions for the complex problems the species faces.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">